hyperoslo/Cache/README.md

 ### Hybrid cache

-With `HybridCache` you could store every kind of `Cachable` objects.
-It's 2 layered cache (with front and back storages), as well as `Cache`.
+`HybridCache` supports storing all kinds of objects, as long as they conform to the `Cachable` protocol.
+It's two layered cache (with front and back storages), as well as `Cache`.

 **Initialization with default configuration**